NLnetLabs/krill-manual/source/parent-interactions.rst

 like to switch to delegated RPKI, there is currently no option for this with MyAPNIC.
 Please open a ticket with the APNIC help desk to resolve this.

-Please note that APNIC offers RPKI publication as a service upon request.
+Please note that APNIC offers RPKI publication as a service.
 It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.
+We provide a `step-by-step guide
+<https://blog.nlnetlabs.nl/running-krill-under-apnic/>`_ to set this up.

+ARIN
+""""

+If you are already using the hosted RPKI service provided by ARIN and you would like to switch to delegated RPKI, there is currently no option for this with ARIN Online.
+Please open a ticket with the ARIN help desk to resolve this.

+Please note that ARIN offers RPKI publication as a service.
+It is highly recommended to make use of this, as it relieves you of the need to run a highly available repository yourself.
+We provide a `step-by-step guide
+<https://blog.nlnetlabs.nl/running-krill-under-arin/>`_ to set this up.

 LACNIC
 """"""